Available Tours from Las Vegas to the Skywalk

 How much does it cost to visit the Skywalk?

-If you are not booking a tour through Papillon, the minimum price to visit the West Rim and experience the Skywalk is $79.00.
+If you are not booking a tour through Papillon, the minimum price to visit Grand Canyon West Rim and experience the Skywalk varies, depending on which package you choose.
+Visitors can choose a general admission ticket or full adventure packages.
+A full list of Grand Canyon West ticket and specials is available.
 With Papillon's world-class helicopter, airplane, and bus tours you'll receive a complimentary VIP pass to skip the lines at the Skywalk.
 It's a price you just can't beat!

 Do I need a visa or passport to go on a tour of the Skywalk?